Montesquieu

 Charles Louis de Secondat, baron de La Brède et de Montesquieu (Note: /ˈmɒntəskjuː/, /ˌmɒntEˈskjɜː/; /fr/.)
-(18 January 1689 – 10 February 1755), generally referred to as simply Montesquieu, was a French judge, intellectual, historian, and political philosopher.
+(18 January 1689 – 10 February 1755), generally referred to as simply Montesquieu, was a French jurist, historian, and political philosopher.

 He is the principal source of the theory of separation of powers, which is implemented in many constitutions throughout the world.
-He is also known for doing more than any other author to secure the place of the word despotism in the political lexicon.
-His anonymously published The Spirit of Law (De l'esprit des lois, 1748) first translated into English (Nugent) in a 1750 edition was received well in both Great Britain and the American colonies, and influenced the Founding Fathers of the United States in drafting the U.S. Constitution.
+He is also known for propagating the term despotism in the modern political lexicon.

+Montesquieu's anonymously published The Spirit of Law (De l'esprit des lois, 1748), first translated into English by Thomas Nugent in a 1750 edition, was received well in both Great Britain and the American colonies, where it influenced the Founding Fathers of the United States in drafting the U.S. Constitution.